neunzehnhundert97/CryptoLibraryToDebug/README.md

 ## Available Algorithms

-All algorithms listed here have been succesfully validated with the testcases in the package "test".
+All algorithms listed here have been succesfully validated with the testcases in the package "test" or the referred test vectors.

 * Encryption
 	* DES